Carsten Q. Schneider: Life

-Academic career

 Carsten joined CEU in 2004 as an assistant professor in the Department of Political Science, which was at the time located in Budapest.
 He was later promoted to associate professor in 2008, gaining full professorship in 2015.
 Between 2014 and 2017, he served as the head of the Department of Political Science at CEU.
 He briefly worked as a director of the Master of Arts in Political Science degree before taking on the role of the Pro-Rector for External Relations (2022 - 2025) at CEU.

 Carsten Q. Schneider founded the Center for the Study of Imperfections in Democracies (DISC) at CEU (2008 - 2014), which promoted interdisciplinary research in the study of democracy.
 He is a research affiliate at the CEU Democracy Institute.